October 9, 2018

 - Further nominations, upon the prior consent of those being nominated, may be made from the floor at the time of the election.

-- Elections shall take place at the NCCCRA Annual Meeting by voice vote unless there is more than one nominee for any office in which case the vote for that office shall be by written ballot.
+- Elections shall take place at the NorCCRA Annual Meeting by voice vote unless there is more than one nominee for any office in which case the vote for that office shall be by written ballot.

 - A vacancy in the position of President shall be filled by the Vice-President if that officer be willing and able to serve.
 Vacancies in the positions of other officers or of the President, if the Vice-President is not willing or able to serve, shall be filled by vote of the Executive Committee.
 Upon acceptance of an appointment, the appointee shall serve the balance of the term of the officer being replaced.

-- The President shall preside at the Annual meeting and meetings of the Board of Directors and the Executive Committee.
+- The President shall preside at the Annual Meeting and meetings of the Board of Directors and the Executive Committee.
 The Board of Directors or the Executive Committee may assign other rights or responsibilities to the President.

 - The Vice-President shall preside in the absence of the President.